Actindo-AG/Documentation/PIM/UserInterface/03g_VariantSets.md

   [comment]: <> (Is that right? -> language question)

 - [SAVE]
-  Click this button to save the variant set, close the *Create variant set* view and return to the variant set list.
+  Click this button to save the variant set.
+The *Create variant set* view is closed.

 - *Name (Language)*
   Variant set name in the selected language.